 The Hoosier Works EBT card is light blue, with gold and dark blue lettering.
-It has a unique sixteen-digit account number, a magnetic strip on the back, and will only work with a four digit Personal Identification Number.
+It has a unique 16-digit account number, a magnetic strip on the back, and will only work with a four-digit Personal Identification Number.

 EBT is easy, convenient and secure

 Easy: EBT is as easy to use as a debit card or credit card.
-Cardholders receive a training brochure with their first EBT card which explains how to use the card.
-Cardholders will also have access to a 24-hour EBT toll-free number (877-768-5098) to set-up their PIN, check benefits, report a card lost or stolen, or receive other assistance.
-Most cardholder inquires will be answered by an automatic response system; however, there is an option to speak to a live customer service representative.
+Cardholders receive a training brochure with their first EBT card, which explains how to use the card.
+Cardholders will also have access to a 24-hour EBT toll-free number (877-768-5098) to set up their PIN, check benefits, report a card lost or stolen, or receive other assistance.
+Most cardholder inquiries will be answered by an automatic response system; however, there is an option to speak to a live customer service representative.

-Please Note: If an employee or cashier asks for a PIN number, a cardholder should not give it to that person under any circumstances.
+Please Note: If an employee or cashier asks for a PIN, a cardholder should not give it to that person under any circumstances.
 Cardholders may want to report the employee’s behavior to the management of the establishment.